Slickhit/Sales-Proposal-Development-Process./README.md

 ## Deployment

-This application can be deployed on any platform that supports Node.js.
-Ensure that the environment runs `npm install` during build and executes `npm start` to launch the server.
+This application can be deployed on any platform that supports Python.
+Ensure that the environment installs dependencies from `requirements.txt` during build and executes `python app.py` (or your preferred WSGI server) to launch the server.
 The `PORT` variable should be set by the hosting provider.

 ## License